jerydam/Revolend/README.md

 * DAI (Dai Stablecoin)

-With the integration of Chainlink Oracles, the platform ensures that the swap rates reflect the most up-to-date market prices, providing users with fair and transparent exchange rates every time.
+With the integration of ChainLink Oracles, the platform ensures that the swap rates reflect the most up-to-date market prices, providing users with fair and transparent exchange rates every time.
 This integration guarantees accuracy and trustworthiness in token conversions, removing the need for manual price checks or reliance on third-party services.
 Whether you're a lender, borrower, or general user on RevoLend, this swap feature provides flexibility and convenience, making it easy to exchange tokens directly within the platform.
 The process is fast, secure, and powered by decentralized oracles, ensuring that you get the best rates available at the time of your transaction.

 ## Additional Notes (Future Upgrades for RevoLend)